sentinel-official/docs/docs/full-node-setup/README.md

 sidebar_position: 1
 ---

-# Sentinel dVPN Full Node Setup Guide
+# Sentinel P2P Full Node Setup Guide

 This guide is intended for anyone who wishes to contribute to the Sentinel Network by installing a Full Node.